 Heart of Texas Veterans Memorial

-The Purple Heart medal can legally be authorized to only three groups of personnel:
+The Purple Heart medal ribbon can legally be authorized to only three groups of personnel:

 First, those wounded or injured as a direct result of hostile enemy action.